leo-texuanw/Learning/aws/docs/RDS n Aurora n ElastiCache.md

 - Increase availability: Failover in case of loss of AZ, loss of network, instance or storage failure
 - No manual intervention in apps
 - Not used for scaling

+Note that multi AZ is only for disaster recovery and replica is only for performance.

 ### RDS Security - Encryption